 Proposed Ordinance No. 809 (Attachment A) provides for this code amendment.
-Tonight, Council is scheduled to discuss this proposed ordinance.
-Proposed Ordinance No. 809 is scheduled for Council adoption on December 11, 2017.
+Council discussed this proposed ordinance on November 27, 2017 and directed staff to bring back the ordinance for Council action.
+Tonight, proposed Ordinance No. 809 is scheduled for adoption.